Whisper Network by Chandler Baker

 There is so much fodder in Whisper Network that it’s like a super sale at your favorite store—you don’t know where to look, you grab everything, and before you know it you’re too overwhelmed to make good choices.
 Initially, Baker’s decision to have a Greek chorus of women who verbalize what we’ve all been thinking since we put on our first pair of work pumps, is a wise one.
 They intone the instincts we’ve had to stifle

 So when we said that we would prefer not to have to asked to smile on top of working, we meant that: we would like to do our jobs, please.
-When we said that we would like not to hear a comment about the length of our skirt, we meant that: we would like to of our jobs, please.
+When we said that we would like not to hear a comment about the length of our skirt, we meant that: we would like to do our jobs, please.
 When we said that we would like not to have someone try to touch us in our office, we meant that: we would like to do our jobs.
 Please.

 But later, they’re weighing in enough that they feel heavy handed.
 The same can be said of the women outside the office.
 Context is critical, but Sloane, Grace, and Ardie’s lives and interpersonal dynamics are so laden with drama and subtext it detracts from the main plot.